Premier League, European clubs prepare for World Cup fallout - WHIZ News

 Saiss plays for Turkish club Besiktas, which is back in action on Dec.
 25.

-The disruption caused by staging the World Cup during the European season has long been a point of contention.
+The disruption caused by placing the World Cup during the European season has long been a bone of contention.
 Traditionally held in June and July, the tournament dates had to be moved because of Qatar’s soaring temperatures at that time of the year.

 The shift forced the club calendar to be reorganized, with extra games crammed into the first three months of the season and a congested schedule for the remainder of the campaign.